Seniors Community

-The Vestibular System is responsible for regulating balance, movement, muscle control, posture and eye position and stability.
+Vestibular System is responsible for regulating balance, movement, muscle control, posture, eye position and stability.
 The vestibular system is most often one of the major culprits in the sensory mismatch of feedback to our brain.
 By using sensory, motor and receptor based applications we can improve pathways to the brain which have become altered due to inappropriate feedback.
 Treatments are intended to integrate brain functioning and retrain the parts of the nervous system that may be malfunctioning by creating neuro-plasticity.
 Treatment is not a” one size fits all” approach.
-Rehabilitation programs are dependent on your exam findings.
+Treatment is based on your exam findings.
 The longer someone’s brain is adapting to negative changes, the longer it will take to rehabilitate their way out of it.
+Treatment usually includes in office sessions and take home exercises.

 Vestibular Rehabilitation Diagnosis and Treatment